Octophin/acf_search_filter/readme.md

 # WordPress Advanced Custom Fields filter and post search

+## Created for NUS For Good by Octophin Digital

 ![Functionality demo](/acf_demo.gif?raw=true)

 Enable module, create some content types, add some ACF fields to them.